ConorWilliams/libfork/docs/benchmarks/benchmarks/switch-random.md

 !!! warning

-    Because this benchmark makes use of [explicit sheduling](../../api/core/scheduling.md) it is not covered by `libfork`'s theortical garantees (i.e. linear time/memory scaling).
+    Because this benchmark makes use of [explicit scheduling](../../api/core/scheduling.md) it is not covered by `libfork`'s theortical guarantees (i.e. linear time/memory scaling).

 ## Complexity